Rwanda History, Language and Culture

 Language in Rwanda

-The official languages are Kinyarwanda, French and English.
-Kiswahili is used for trade and commerce.
+The official languages of Rwanda are Kinyarwanda, French and English.
+Swahili is also spoken in cities.